defeat the enemy, strongholds and spiritual warfare

 Remember, the enemy wants to keep us alone, scared, lonely, and isolated.
 We must remember that unity is a call of the Lord in Romans 12:4.
 We’re called to be with each other.

-For me, this looks like talking to human beings, being in a community with people.
+To me, this looks like talking to human beings and being in a community with people.
 Not just virtually, but in person.
 Eye-to-eye, listening to and serving them well.
 What does it look like for you?
 Journal about that and then do something.

 Living in a Fallen World: A Romans 12 Story